laragazzadelsole/AMD-Exam/README.md

 # Algorithms for Massive Data - Exam Project

-## Amazon US costumer Review Link Analysis
+## Amazon US Costumer Review Link Analysis

 The aim of this project is to create a ranking system that could be used in order to establish a sequence in which the reviews of Amazon products should be shown.